ohora23/carla-ros-bridge-with-docker/README.md

-# ROS bridge for CARLA simulator
+# ROS bridge for CARLA simulator (with modified Dockerfile)

 This ROS package aims at providing a simple ROS bridge for CARLA simulator.
 (forked from [carla-simulator/ros-bridge](https://github.com/carla-simulator/ros-bridge))